dongyang/27smiles/source/_posts/2010-03-12-top-tips-to-buying-petrol.markdown

 <img src="/images/posts/2010-03-12-top-tips-to-buying-petrol/petrol_station.jpg" class="left pad" width="250" height="232">
 This is the step where preparation comes most into play!
 For now you are prepared, you have correct amount of cash you need and you have your wallet or purse at hand.
 If you're paying by cash and for fuel only  then you can simply walk straight to the till, leaving your car briefly at the pump - this is acceptable.
 However, if you plan to buy other goods, or shop around in the garage then please, if provided, use the fucking parking bays and do not leave your car next to the pump.
 People who leave their car at the pump while they read the magazines should have their license revoked.

-On a side note, if your not buying other goods from the station then why don't you just pay on card?
-Nearly all petrol stations have card pay points; they're secure, faster and you have a electronic record on your statement for the fuel transaction.
+On a side note, if you're not buying other goods from the station then why don't you just pay on card?
+Nearly all petrol stations have card pay points; they're secure, faster and you have an electronic record on your statement for the fuel transaction.

 So, that wraps up some top tips I have for the stupid bastards out there who slow the rest of us efficient fuelers down with their simpleton actions.
 I hope they can learn from these tips and make fuelling a much quicker experience for all of us.